openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 - <a href="#additional-NCS-steps">Steps for Intel® Neural Compute Stick 2</a>
 - <a href="#install-VPU">Steps for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs</a><br>

-Or proceed to <a href="#get-started">Start Using the Toolkit</a> to start running code samples and demo applications.
+Or proceed to the <a href="#get-started">Start Using the Toolkit</a> section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 ## <a name="additional-GPU-steps"></a>Steps for Intel® Processor Graphics (GPU)